Pregnancy

 Be sure to timely terminate your contract at Flexible Human Services termination.
 If applicable: Please also provide the UWV with your correct (new) contact information and follow the UWV's instructions, regarding reporting the birth of your child.
 The UWV will ask for a copy of the birth certificate after the birth if you give birth abroad.
 Also check carefully whether the health insurance also covers care for you and your baby abroad, or take out a new health insurance in your home country.

-Extensive information about pregnancy in the Netherlands and while working at Flexible Human Services can be found in our pregnancy brochure for our employees.
+You can find extensive information about pregnancy in the Netherlands and during your work at Flexible Human Services in our pregnancy brochure for our employees.
 You can request this by calling Social Guidance.

 Marernity Leave, childcare and work may be regulated very differently in the Netherlands than you are used to.
 Make sure you are well informed about the Dutch rules regarding pregnancy and work.
 Do you have questions about pregnancy and work in the Netherlands?
 Visit the websites below - or, as an employee of Flexible Human Services contact the Social Guidance team.

-More information about pregnancy in the Netherlands can be found here:
+You can find more information about pregnancy in the Netherlands here:

-Rijksoverheid website - here you will find a handy overview of all the things you need to arrange in the Netherlands when you are pregnant.
+Website of the National Government – here you will find a useful overview of all the things you need to arrange in the Netherlands if you are pregnant.

-Website of the UWV - here you can find information about pregnancy and childbirth benefits.
+Website of the UWV – here you will find information about pregnancy and maternity benefits.

 Other websites: